-In the interest of research, over the last few months I’ve taken a series of trains across North-Eastern and Central China of various classes and distances to some of the most secluded regions of the country to find out for myself.
-Some of these trains will have been caught during the busiest time of year for travel in China, and unanimously thought as the worst time to travel; Spring Festival.
+In the interest of research, over the last few months, I’ve taken a series of trains across North-Eastern and Central China of various classes and distances to some of the most secluded regions of the country to find out for myself.
+Some of these trains will have been caught during the busiest time of year for travel in China, and unanimously thought of as the worst time to travel; Spring Festival.

 Table of Contents

 Naturally a booming up and coming superpower such as China have multiple choices when it comes to train travel.
 Forget your trailers of safety-lacking carriages swaying heavily over the edges of the tracks.
 The selection of trains are as modern as you’ll find in any other developed nation.

 The trains are essentially broken down into two categories; High-speed trains and not-so-fast trains.
 The trains are further categorized by different letters.

 For the high-speed trains, they’re categorised as G, D and C trains, G being the fastest and travelling the longest distances with few stops, C being the opposite.

 The slower ones become more of a mine-field.
 Starting with Z, T and K. The first of which travels directly, with more stops added as you go down the letters.
 You then have the less spectacularly labelled ordinary trains which will pull up at almost every stop.
 There will also be some special trains such as L, which runs during peak travel seasons, and Y known as the tourist train which runs for the same reason.

 Just to illustrate the magnitude of the coverage of the rail, just the bullet trains connect over 500 Chinese cities across 33 provinces.
 It is in fact the largest high-speed rail worldwide, even boasting the longest high-speed route from Beijing to Hong-Kong.

 The slower trains naturally cover much more ground.
 Specifically between the more rural areas of the country.